 The central heartlands of Ontario and Quebec have provided Canadians with a bountiful landscape of magnificent forests set amongst a chain of thousands of rivers and lakes for ‘cottaging’ and outdoor recreation for decades.
 Embark on a circular, innovative routing that features scenic roads through spectacular northern arboreal, pastoral and mountain terrains.
 A visit to a wildlife refuge lets you get close to animals being rehabilitated for release to the wild, and the resort village of Tremblant is a holiday oasis set on the slopes of Canada’s eastern mountain range.
 Experience the charm and culture of small communities and wildlife rich protected parks for a taste of vacationing, Canadian-style.

-• International flights with Air Transat departing from London Gatwick in economy class
+• International flights to Toronto with Air Transat departing from London Gatwick in economy class

 • Includes seat selection